Best daily deals

 The Skullcandy Crusher ANC 2 folds up to make it portable.

-Skullcandy upgraded its Crusher series with the newest Skullcandy Crusher ANC 2 ($139.88 at Amazon).
-If bass is where you’re at, these deliver via a dial that directly controls the Crusher (low end volume) mode.
-Besides the hefty low end, the headphones feature noise canceling and a competent app too.
+Skullcandy upgraded its Crusher series with the newest Skullcandy Crusher ANC 2 ($229.99 at Manufacturer site).
+If bass is your thing, these deliver via a dial that directly controls the Crusher (low-end volume) mode.
+Besides the hefty low end, the headphones feature noise canceling and a competent app, too.
 Per-function buttons are fully editable and reassignable as well for the tinkers out there.
 Still, these are definitely bassy.

 What is the best pair of noise canceling headphones?